erikknaake/EKVault/docs/Privacy.md

 ___

-The creator of this program can not be held responsible for databreaches.
+The creator of this program can not be held responsible for databreaches, loss of data, vulnerabilities or any other malfunctions.

-The creator will try to inform users whenever a databreach occurs.